cyberos01/project-cloudformation/README.md

 ## Industry Relevance
 Skills used in the project and their usage in the industry are given below:

-** * AWS console:** The AWS Management Console is a web application that includes and references several service consoles for managing AWS services.
+**AWS console:** The AWS Management Console is a web application that includes and references several service consoles for managing AWS services.
-• AWS CloudFormation: It is a service that aids users in modeling and configuring their AWS resources so they can focus more on their AWS￾based apps and spend less time maintaining those resources.
+**AWS CloudFormation:** It is a service that aids users in modeling and configuring their AWS resources so they can focus more on their AWS￾based apps and spend less time maintaining those resources.
-• EC2 Instance: Amazon EC2 provides a large set of instance types that are customized to certain use cases.
+**EC2 Instance:** Amazon EC2 provides a large set of instance types that are customized to certain use cases.
-Task